 Upper level course for juniors or seniors.
 Government will examine the basic structures and principles of major types of governments in the world.
 Priority will be given to a study of the United States government.
 Economics will examine the basic principles that govern economics on a world and on a personal level.
 Topics to be examined include monetary policy, taxes, stock market, and government influence on the economy.
 Special focus will be placed on individual finances.
+Required for graduation.

 United States History

 An intermediate history course designed for juniors or seniors.
 Beginning with early exploration of the Americas by Europe and progressing through the present.
 The major political movements and leaders in US history are studied.
 Special focus is given to the 20th century through present.
+Required for graduation.